BILL ANALYSIS

 A bill to authorize the extension of nondiscriminatory treatment (normal trade relations treatment) to products of certain countries.

-S3103 (A bill to authorize the extension of nondiscriminatory treatment (normal trade relations treatment) to products of certain countries.) carries an AI-assessed market impact score of 4/10 with a bullish outlook for investors.
-This legislation directly affects Walmart ($WMT), Target ($TGT), Apple ($AAPL) and Amazon ($AMZN) and 3 other tickers.
-The primary sectors impacted are Consumer, Technology and Manufacturing.
+S3103 (A bill to authorize the extension of nondiscriminatory treatment (normal trade relations treatment) to products of certain countries.) has been assessed with a bullish outlook for investors.
+This legislation directly affects Target ($TGT) and Walmart ($WMT).
+The primary sectors impacted are Consumer and Manufacturing.
 View the full bill text on Congress.gov.

 bullish